Sunshine Coast Council area

 - A larger percentage of local workers who worked at home (8.0% compared to 5.3%)

 - A smaller percentage of local workers who travelled by bus (1.1% compared to 3.4%)

-The largest changes in the method of travel of work of the workforce in Sunshine Coast Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the Sunshine Coast Council area between 2011 and 2016 were:

 - Car, as driver (+13,338 local workers)